-If you’re trying to install Windows 10 from a USB drive, you’re in luck; We’re about to cover how you can fix USB-related download issues.
+If you’re trying to install Windows 10 from a USB drive, you’re in luck; We’re about to cover how to fix USB-related download issues.
 Below, you’ll find the quickest and most efficient solutions.

 Use a different installation method

-Sometimes, the only solution is to use a different Windows 10 installation method like direct download or use a CD to install.
-For example, if the computer doesn’t support USB booting, no hardware tweak could force the OS to install.
+Sometimes, the only solution is to use a different Windows 10 installation method, like direct download or a CD to install.
+For example, no hardware tweak could force the OS to install if the computer doesn’t support USB booting.

 Use a different USB drive

-Try using a different USB.
-It’s best to use the original Windows setup USB, or your computer restores USB.
-This will quickly tell you if the problem is with the USB or your computer.
+Try using a different drive.
+It’s best to use the original Windows setup USB or your computer restores USB.
+This will tell you if the problem is with the drive or your computer.